create-atl-delete/ez_packer/README.md

 Supports the following
 - WinRM
 - SSH over SSM (recommended)
     - Possibly the biggest selling point of this repo.
-HashiCorp has completely neglected writing documentation for and providing examples on getting SSH over SSM to work.
+HashiCorp has completely neglected writing documentation for and providing examples on getting SSH over SSM to _actually_ work.
 This template solves that.

 ## Scripts
 Included Powershell scripts for several common configuration tasks: